Mid-Year Career Resolutions

 Everyone’s familiar with New Year’s resolutions.
 We start stressing to make new resolutions every December so that we can start fresh on January 1st.
 Oftentimes however, those resolutions are a bust before the first month of the year is even up.
 So, when the first half of the year doesn’t go exactly as you had planned, there’s always the option to make another one without having to wait a whole year!
 That’s where mid-year resolutions come from.
 It’s a chance to get yourself back on track—or maybe even change course entirely.

-If your 2022 New Year’s resolution to grow in your career or make a career shift hasn’t panned out – what should you do?
+If your resolution this year is to grow in your career or make a career shift – what should you do?
 Do you even need an official mid-year resolution to start making changes?

 You might consider making a mid-year career resolution if: